newandyc/newandyc.github.io/_pages/about.md

 # 👍 Group Members
-_2023.9 ：Please don not hesitate to email me your CV including the transcript !_
+_Please don not hesitate to email me your CV including the transcript !_

 2022.9 - : Cheng Liu, JiaBo Liu